bytestring-net/bevy_lunex/README.md

 ### Nodes & Units

 There are multiple nodes in `UiLayout`.
+* `Boundary` - Defined by _point1_ and _point2_, it is not influenced by UI flow and is absolutely positioned.
-* `Window` - Defined by _point_ and _size_, it is not influenced by UI context and is absolutely positioned.
+* `Window` - Defined by _point_ and _size_, it is not influenced by UI flow and is absolutely positioned.
 * `Solid` - Defined by _size_ only, it will scale to fit the parenting node.
-It is not influenced by UI context.
+It is not influenced by UI flow.
 * `Div` - Defined by _padding_ & _margin_.
-Dictates the UI context.
+Dictates the UI flow.
 It uses styleform paradigm, very similar to HTML.

 > [!WARNING]
 > `Div` is not finished, it's WIP, please refrain from using it.